Northern Ireland school holidays 2026 and 2027

 - Summer runs roughly eight weeks, end of June or early July through to the end of August.
 About two weeks longer than England, Scotland, or Wales.

-Off-peak windows around Northern Irish dates
+Off-peak windows

 In date order: